EusebiuOprinoiu/dashboard-columns/readme.md

 - On medium screens you have the option to choose between 1 or 2 columns
 - On small screens everything is displayed using 1 column

-The plugin has no options page.
+This plugin doesn't have an options page.
 Just set it and forget it!